-Maryland police departments offer reported victims of rape and sexual assault the opportunity to have SAFE exams (Sexual Assault Forensic Examination) regardless if victims want to initiate or cooperate with an investigation into the incident.
+Maryland police departments offer individuals who report rape and sexual assault the opportunity to have SAFE exams (Sexual Assault Forensic Examination) regardless of if they want to initiate or cooperate with an investigation into the incident.
 GBMC (Greater Baltimore Medical Center) is the local health care facility that performs SAFE exams.
 Victims have SAFE exam options that are: